Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 The SBC Codec

 CNDs are vital for delivering audio and video content in live streams where performance and reliability are essential.
-While SBC can be used in particular low-latency environments, its limitations biome apparent in high-definition, high-quality streams.
+While SBC can be used in particular low-latency environments, its limitations are apparent in high-definition, high-quality streams.
 CDNs specializing in live streaming and media distribution often use more advanced codecs for audio and video delivery to help enhance the overall streaming experience.

 What to Look for in a Video CDN Provider